roeszler/kapthol/README.md

 ## 5. Wireframes
 ---
-A simple visualisation of the layout and colouring intended for the site, it conveys the to the user as they experience the site.
-The feel and function of the site is intended to be light, summery with an air of simple effective service delivery.
+A simple visualization of the layout and coloring intended for the site, it conveys the to the user as they experience the site.
+The feel and function of the site is intended to be light, summary with an air of simple effective service delivery.

-The media sizes employed in the wireframes, that will eventually be intended for the responsive transitions seen on the site, has been based on future popular sizes seen in the UK.
+The media sizes employed in the wireframes, that will eventually be intended for the responsive transitions seen on the site, have been based on future popular sizes seen in the UK.
 This information has been sourced from [https://gbksoft.com/](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/).

-Gbksoft also indicates the typical use of media used to browse webpages is predominantly mobile, seen in the table below :
+Gbksoft also indicates the typical use of media used to browse web pages is predominantly mobile, seen in the table below :

 | Desktop vs. mobile vs tablet worldwide ||
 | - | -:|